NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 See also: MIRI MRS Simultaneous Imaging

-In this case, we would like to do simultaneous imaging, as it allows for deep imaging of nearby fields, including parts of the Cas A supernova remnants.
+In this case, do simultaneous imaging, as it allows for deep imaging of nearby fields, including parts of the Cas A supernova remnants.
 It is not expected that anything in the imager field of view for these IFU observations will saturate the imager, and there are no data volume concerns, so there is no reason not to obtain the simultaneous imaging.
 There is a lot of interesting structure in the Cas A supernova remnant that will be recorded in such simultaneous imaging.

 Step 4 - Decide whether you need to do a mosaic